CLI Commands

 Reports any lexer, parser, or typechecker errors without executing the program.
 Useful for catching issues before running.

-ez repl
+ez fmt

 | Flag | Description |